ezaruba/notonlyowner/content/ethereum/ethernaut-ctf/fallback.md

 console.log(`Withdrew all money in transaction ${response.tx}`)
 ~~~

 That's it!
-You can now run `truffle exec exploits/fallback.exploit.js` to execute the exploit and pass the challenge.
+You can now run `npx truffle exec exploits/fallback.exploit.js` to execute the exploit and pass the challenge.

 Find the entire [exploit code of the Fallback contract at my GitHub repo](https://github.com/tinchoabbate/ethernaut-ctf/blob/master/exploits/fallback.exploit.js).